zooxo/desk42/README.md

 The calculator is complemented by an useful "Key Recorder" which "feeds" the emulator with key presses.
-With the SIGMA key the user can start or stop recording key presses - the XEQ key executes the recorded key press series.
+With the SIGMA key the user can start or stop recording (up to 50) key presses - the XEQ key executes the recorded key press series.

 But there are also many key series prerecorded that can be selected with extra function keys (use the UP and DOWN keys to switch between different function